WebOfTrustInfo/rwot11-the-hague/advance-readings/Identity and Trust in a Co-operative Ecosystem.md

 Overall, respondents aligned strongly with the problem areas we identified.
 Concerns about privacy were a given - all respondents identified with the issue.
 Co-operation among cooperatives was the topic that generated most engagement and comment about the potential to do more.
 KYC featured strongly as an issue for larger, more established co-operatives and those starting up in strongly-regulated sectors like housing.

-13. ## **Example Story / Scenario: A Cross-Selling Event in Independent Music Tourism** As one example of a co-operative interaction we put forward an early hypothesis for a hybrid digital / local physical event scenario called ‘Stay Fair / Play Fair”.
+13. ## **Example Story / Scenario: A Cross-Selling Event in Independent Music Tourism** As one example of a co-operative interaction we put forward an early hypothesis for a hybrid digital / local physical event scenario in independent music festivals/touring called ‘Stay Fair / Play Fair”.
 Here is a visualisation:

 ![Example:_Music_Tourism](./media/coops_music_tourism.png)